Copyright © 2006-2010 Davor Ocelic

 We will use OpenLDAP to provide a central authentication location for user logins anywhere on the network, with their home directories being automatically created on their first access to individual machines.

 This guide can be followed standalone to make OpenLDAP both perform authentication and serve user meta data.
-However, using LDAP for authentication as shown here is not secure due to plain text connections made to the LDAP server and passwords travelling over the wire.
+However, using LDAP for authentication as shown here is not secure due to plain text connections made to the LDAP server and passwords traveling over the wire.
 It is therefore advised to use LDAP in combination with a superior and secure network authentication mechanism Kerberos, which is explained in another article from the series, the MIT Kerberos 5 Guide.

 That said, let's move onto our LDAP setup.